apache/spark/chart/UPDATING.md

 This chart has dropped support for [Helm 2 as it has been deprecated](https://helm.sh/blog/helm-v2-deprecation-timeline/) and no longer receiving security updates since November 2020.

+### `webserver.extraNetworkPolicies` and `flower.extraNetworkPolicies` parameters have been renamed

+`webserver.extraNetworkPolicies` and `flower.extraNetworkPolicies` have been renamed to `webserver.networkPolicy.ingress.from` and `flower.networkPolicy.ingress.from`, respectively.
+Their values and behavior are the same.

+The old parameter names will continue to work, however support for them will be removed in a future release so please update your values file.

 ### Removed `dags.gitSync.root`, `dags.gitSync.dest`, and `dags.gitSync.excludeWebserver` parameters

 The `dags.gitSync.root` and `dags.gitSync.dest` parameters didn't provide any useful behaviors to chart users so they have been removed.